flexera-public/policy_templates/cost/azure/object_storage_optimization/README.md

 ### Credential configuration

+Please create separate credentials for each storage account by selecting Credential Type as OAuth2 and mention the storage account name in the Additional Parameters resource for myaccount.
+Example resource: https://<myaccount>.blob.core.windows.net/

 For administrators [creating and managing credentials](https://docs.rightscale.com/policies/users/guides/credential_management.html) to use with this policy, the following information is needed:

 Provider tag value to match this policy: `azure_rm`